Joe Barrett: Inter-county

 In 1925 Kerry faced Clare in the provincial decider once again.
 While Clare were completely outclassed the previous year, the 1925 Munster final proved to be a massacre.
 A 5–5 to 0–0 score line gave Kerry the win and gave Barrett a second Munster winners' medal.
 Kerry later defeated Cavan in the All-Ireland semi-final, however, there would be no All-Ireland final appearance for 'the Kingdom'.
 Both Cavan and Kerry were disqualified from the championship over a new county of residence 'declaration' rule.

 The provincial series posed little difficulty for Kerry again in 1926.
 An 0–11 to 1–4 defeat of Tipperary gave Barrett a third consecutive Munster winners' medal.
 The subsequent All-Ireland final saw Kerry take on Kildare and a close game developed.
 The All-Ireland title looked to be heading to Kildare, however, Bill Gorman scored a 59th-minute equaliser for Kerry to force a draw.
 The replay was sad affair as Kerry's Jack Murphy died of pneumonia between the drawn encounter and the second game.
-Another close game was the order of the day, however, Tom O'Mahoney was the hero of the day.
+Another close game was the order of the day, however, Tom O'Mahony was the hero of the day.
 His second-half goal proved to be a match-winner as Kildare hit the woodwork three times.
 A 1–4 to 0–4 score line gave Kerry the win and gave Barrett a second All-Ireland winners' medal.

 In 1927 Kerry faced Clare in the Munster final for the third time in four years.
 The result was similar to the two previous occasions as 'the Kingdom' emerged victorious by 4–4 to 1–3.
 It was Barrett's fourth Munster winners' medal.
 For the second year in-a-row Kerry and Kildare did battle in the championship decider.
 Kerry raced into a three-point lead early in the opening half, however, that seemed to be their lot for the day.
 Kildare bounced back with a succession of points to give them a 0–5 to 0–3 lead.
 With five minutes to go John Joe Sheehy breached the Kildare defence, however, his shot at goal hit the post.
 The scores remained the same for the last few minutes and Barrett's side were defeated.